Shock in Russia as Napoleon expert confesses to chopping up lover

 Both he and his lover studied French history and liked to wear period costumes, with Sokolov dressing up as Napoleon.

-Many expressed dismay, saying Sokolov had long been known for his hostile behavior but officials had ignored complaints.
+Many expressed dismay, saying Sokolov had long been known for his hostile behaviour but officials had ignored complaints.

 Vasily Kunin, who studied with the victim, blamed university management.